U.S. sets anti-dumping duties on solar imports from China, Taiwan

 WASHINGTON The United States on Friday set new import duties on solar products from China and Taiwan after the Commerce Department found that the solar panels and cells are being sold too cheaply on the U.S. market.

-Taiwanese producers face anti-dumping duties of up to 44.18 percent, with the highest rate applying to Motech Industries Inc 6244.TWO, Commerce said.
+Taiwanese producers face anti-dumping duties of up to 44.18 percent, with the highest rate applying to Motech Industries (6244.TWO), Commerce said.
 There will be no doubling-up of duties with those from the 2012 case.

 The new duties, which must still be confirmed, are likely to inflame U.S.-China tensions already exacerbated by recent accusations that Chinese military officers were cyber-spying on U.S. companies involved in trade disputes, including SolarWorld.